ethansirois/Dynamic-Programming-Writeup/README.md

 ### 98: 10.8211 vs 0.000186417

-## 106: 172.828 vs 0.000254875
+### 106: 172.828 vs 0.000254875

-Not sure why those get underlined, but look at the difference!
+Not sure why those two become "hyperlinked", but look at the difference!
 And vector size is only around 100 at those tests!